ClarytyLLC/docs/src/docs/getting-started/ml-integrator/README.md

 ## Try Our GraphQL Sandbox

-Run live quieries against real datasets.
+Run live queries against real datasets.
 Federate cognitive engines into complex workflows.
 Aggregate, search, and analyze temporal data like a pro.
 You'll be amazed how fast you can go from zero to hero when you combine the ease of declarative programming with the power of AI.

 [Try it now](https://api.veritone.com/v3/graphql)